Best Bridging Loan Rates

 When considering applying for a bridging loan, the key aspect to consider is its viability.
-The most likely indicator of whether bridging finance is viable depends on the best bridging loan rates available at the time.
+The most likely indicator of whether bridging finance is viable depends on the best bridging loan rates available at the time, which would be determined against your eligibility.

 The rates for bridging loans can be swayed by the Bank of England’s base rate and may fluctuate between 0.55% and 1.5% per month, depending on the prevailing market conditions.
 Usually, a bridging loan ranges from 0 to 12 months, although there are times when the loan duration can be prolonged, given specific circumstances.